hazzik/CurrencyToWords/README.md

 The fractional cents are ignored (eg. 0.003 would be translated to "zero dollars")

+Only English language is supported and currency is assumed to be called dollars its fraction -- cents.

 # Notes

 The library was written in a TDD (test-first) manner with small implementation steps.